 Note: The above tables displays the ΔQ and ε estimates based on estimating Equation 4 using data from the Lab Panel.
 In Column (1), the dependent variable is the number of days of undergraduate employment in labs estimated using a Poisson model.
 In Column (2), the dependent variable is the number of distinct undergraduates employed in labs estimated using a Poisson model.
 In Column (3), the dependent variable is an indicator for the lab employing at least one undergraduate estimated using OLS.
 In Column (4), the dependent variable is the log-transformed number of days per employed undergraduate in labs that employed at least one undergraduate estimated using OLS.
-In Column (5), the dependent variable is the table of the lab that employed at least one undergraduate estimated using OLS.
-In Column (5), the dependent variable is the table of the labs that employed at least one undergraduate estimated using OLS.
-In Column (5), the dependent variable is the table of the labs that employed at least one undergraduate estimated using OLS.
-In Column (5), the dependent variable is the table of the labs that employed at least one undergraduate estimated using OLS.
-In Column (5), the dependent variable is the table of the labs that employed at least one undergraduate estimated using a Poisson model.
+In Column (5), the dependent variable is the number of days of undergraduate employment in labs that employed at least one undergraduate estimated using a Poisson model.